sergeicu/e2/research-computing.md

 #### Copy your data using rsync:
 - `rsync` is a linux command that allows you to *copy* files between a linux filesystem and any external file storage system
 - rsync is installed by default on e2.
-- I _believe_ it is also installed on CRL machines.
-If not, try `sudo yum install rsync` (or ask Sean to help)
+- It should be installed on all CRL machines.
+If this isn't the case for your machine, please email Sean/Simon
 - `rsync -e ssh -auz /fileserver/fastscratch/README.txt <username>@e2.tch.harvard.edu/home/<username>/` - copies file (folder) from CRL to e2
 - `rsync -e ssh -auz <full_path_to_your_home_computer_folder> <username>@e2.tch.harvard.edu/home/<username>/` - copies file (folder) from your home computer to e2
 - `rsync -e ssh -auz <username>@e2.tch.harvard.edu/home/<username>/<folder> <full_path_to_your_home_computer_folder> ` - copies file (folder) from e2 to your home computer